 America’s maritime forces are implementing significant changes to address the realities of great power competition.
 Evolving technology, uncertainty about the budgetary and fiscal environment, and accelerating innovation by America’s emerging competitors have forced the U.S. Navy and Marine Corps to adapt to fulfill the vision laid out for America’s armed forces in the National Defense Strategy.
 Much work, though, remains to be done.

-On February 28, the Brookings Institution will host Thomas Modly, the acting secretary of the Navy, to discuss naval modernization, the budgetary environment, and the challenges of great power competition.
-Following his conversation with Senior Michael O’Hanlon, Modly will answer questions from the audience.
+On February 28, the Brookings Institution hosted Thomas Modly, the acting secretary of the Navy, to discuss naval modernization, the budgetary environment, and the challenges of great power competition.
+Following his conversation with Senior Michael O’Hanlon, Modly answered questions from the audience.

 To subscribe or manage your subscriptions to our top event topic lists, please visit our event topics page.